-The theme for this year's Sundman Lecture Series is Women in Numismatics.
+The theme for the 2020 Sundman Lecture Series is Women in Numismatics.

 Visual Strategies of Suffrage, the 19th Amendment & American Coin Design